tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

 Calculating fill percentage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The overall fill percentage for a cache class is calculated using:
+The overall fill percentage for a slab is calculated using:

 .. code-block:: text